Janmashtami 2021-22: Date, Time and celebration of Krishna Janam Utsav

 History of Krishna Janmashtami

 It is believed that one crucial reason for Sri Krishna's Avatar was to kill Kansa.
 Kansa had a sister, Devaki.
 She was very dear to Kansa.
 When Kansa was returning after getting his sister married, then a sound came from the sky saying, "Oh Kansa, the eighth child who will arrive in the womb of your dear sister, will be the reason for your death."
 That is why Kansa imprisoned his sister.
 The moment Devaki would give birth to any child, Kansa would immediately kill that child.
-When Devaki Ji gave birth to the eighth child, Sri Krishna, all the prison locks were broken by Lord Vishnu's Maya, and Lord Krishna's father Vasudeva left him in the palace of Mathura Nand Baba.
+When Devaki Ji gave birth to the eighth child, Sri Krishna, all the prison locks were broken by Lord Vishnu's Maya, and Lord Krishna's father Vasudeva left him in the palace of Gokul.
 A girl was born there.
-That girl was Maya incarnate.
+That girl was Yoga Maya incarnate.
 Vasudeva came back to the prison Vasudeva by bringing that girl.
 Kansa saw that girl, and with the desire to kill her, he threw her on the floor.
 The moment she was thrown down, that girl jumped in the air and said, "Kansa, your Kaal has left this place.
 It will destroy you after some time.
 I am just a Maya."
 After some years, this only happened.
 Lord Sri Krishna came to the same palace and killed Kansa.